-The 2022-23 UCI Research Seed Funding Program is aimed at investing in promising research directions where internal seed level investment can lead to externally funded “center-scale” research programs.
+The 2023-24 UCI Center-Scale Multi-Investigator Research Seed Funding Program is aimed at investing in promising convergent research directions where internal seed level investment can lead to externally funded “center-scale” research programs.
 The UCI strategic plan identifies convergence research as one of the keys to achieving the vision of research growth that makes a difference.
-Here convergence refers to deep integration of knowledge bases, tools, techniques, and ways of thinking from physical sciences, life sciences, engineering, computing and social sciences, and reaching out to humanities, arts, business and law to address major societal challenges.
+Here convergence refers to deep integration of knowledge bases, tools, techniques, and ways of thinking from physical sciences, life sciences, engineering, computing and social sciences, humanities, arts, business and law to address major societal challenges.

 Accordingly, seed funding proposals are invited from multidisciplinary teams that can compete for extramural funding.
 Please note that the Seed Funding Program is not intended to serve as a funding mechanism for internal UCI-based centers.

 Seed funding can be used for planning, capacity building, and research development activities.
 Examples of extramural opportunities that teams can target include the NIH P30, P50, PPG and SPORE programs, the NSF ERC, STC, MRSEC, CCI, and Expeditions programs, the DOD MURI program, the DOE EFRC program, the DHS S&T COE program and large grants offered by any of the NSF cross-directorate funding initiatives, the NEH, the Andrew W. Mellon Foundation, the Bill & Melinda Gates Foundation and the Ford Foundation.
 It should be noted that this is not an exhaustive list but is meant to be illustrative.
 The targeted funding opportunity(ies) to which proposals will be submitted must be provided at the time of application.
 Proposals that are vague on this point or produce a list of sponsors without apparent focus, will be scored lower than those who can identify specific and timely opportunities.